Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/minigame-spot.md

 5. The tester walks into the minigame spot.
 6. The minigame overview panel opens.
 7. The displayed minigame and player specific highscore are correct as set in the backend.
-8. The tester presses the 'start' button
-9. The correct minigame starts
-10. The correct configuration is loaded

 ## Alternative procedures